Opers and nonabelian Hodge: numerical studies: Introduction

 \subsection{Acknowledgements}

-The authors thank Philip Boalch, Qiongling Li, Marcos Marino, Rafe Mazzeo, and David Nicholls for helpful conversations related to this work, and the Mathematical Sciences Research Institute for supporting the authors' participation in the Fall 2019 program ``Holomorphic Differentials in Mathematics and Physics'' where some of this work was completed.
+The authors thank Philip Boalch, Qiongling Li, Marcos Marino, Rafe Mazzeo, and David Nicholls for helpful conversations related to this work, and the anonymous referees for helpful corrections and suggestions.
+They also thank the Mathematical Sciences Research Institute for supporting their participation in the Fall 2019 program ``Holomorphic Differentials in Mathematics and Physics'' where some of this work was completed.
 Some of the numerical experiments reported here were conducted using a computer cluster managed by the Advanced Cyberinfrastructure for Education and Research (ACER) group at the University of Illinois at Chicago.
 We thank the Yale Center for Research Computing for guidance and use of the research computing infrastructure, specifically the Grace cluster.
 The authors were supported by the U.S.~National Science Foundation, through individual grants DMS 1709877 (DD) and DMS 1711692 (AN), and their participation in the 2019 MSRI program was supported by DMS 1440140 (AN) and DMS 1107452, 1107263, 1107367, ``RNMS: GEometric structures And Representation varieties'' (the GEAR Network) (DD).